 Here are three ways to boost your credit score:

-3. Use a mix of Credit types - Another factor that lenders look at is the mix of credit types you have (e.g., revolving credit, installment loans, etc.).
-Having a mix of different types of credit can actually improve your score.
+- Another consideration lenders take into account is the combination of credit types you own (e.g., revolving credit, installment loans, etc.).
+Mixing many kinds of credit might raise your score.

 Conversely, here are three ways to damage your credit score:

-3. Closing unused Credit cards - While having a mix of Credit types can improve your score, closing an unused Credit card can actually hurt your score by reducing the amount of Credit available to you relative to the amount of debt you have (i.e., increasing your Credit utilization).
-Therefore, it's generally not advisable to close unused Credit cards unless there's a good reason to do so (e.g., you're trying to avoid annual fees).
+- While having a variety of Credit types might increase your score, shutting an unused Credit card can lower your score by limiting the amount of Credit accessible to you compared to the amount of debt you have, therefore raising your Credit use.
+Closing unused credit cards is therefore usually not suggested unless there is a strong reason to do so (e.g., you want to avoid yearly fees).

 The bottom line